imcalderon/ModernArchive/README.md

 # ModernArchive

-A modern, cross-platform reimplementation of the Sonic Foundry self-extracting archive tool, rebuilt for today's development landscape with the assistance of AI.
+A modern, cross-platform reimplementation of and old self-extracting archive tool, rebuilt for today's development landscape with the assistance of AI.

 ## Historical Context